CIROH-Snow/snow_sensing/code/mayfly_datalogger/README.md

 # Mayfly Datalogger Code

-This folder contains the Arduino sketches will ultimately be uploaded to the Mayfly datalogger that is used for making and recording snow measurements.
-There are two types of snow stations that you could deploy.
-There are stand-alone stations that do not telemeter their data and stations that have telemetry.
+This folder contains the Arduino sketches that will ultimately be uploaded to the Mayfly datalogger that is used for making and recording snow measurements.
+There are two types of snow stations that you can deploy:

-Stations that do not telemeter data simply make measurements and record those measurements to a microSD card attached to the Mayfly board.
-Stations that do telemeter data likewise record measurements to an attached microSD card but also send that data either over 900 MHz spread spectrum radio to another data logger that is connected to a Hydrologic Information System (HIS) or directly posts that data to a HIS if it has cellular service at the station.
+1. Stand-alone stations that do not telemeter their data: These stations simply make measurements and record those measurements to a microSD card attached to the Mayfly datalogger board.
+2. Stations that have telemetry via either cellular or 900 MHz spread spectrum radio modules: These stations likewise record measurements to an attached microSD card but also send that data either over 900 MHz spread spectrum radio to another data logger that is connected to a Hydrologic Information System (HIS) or directly posts that data to a HIS if it has cellular service at the station.

-Further instruction is found in each folder based on the approach you are planning on taking with your snow station.
+Further instruction is found in each sub-folder based on the approach you are planning on taking with your snow station.
+Regardless of which approach you choose, you need to follow the hardward configuration steps below to prepare your Mayfly datalogger and sensors for data collection.

-## Hardware needed to successfully program the Mayfly and soil sensors
+## Hardware needed to successfully program the Mayfly datalogger and sensors

+The following hardware components are needed to successfuly configure and program your Mayfly datalogger and sensors:

 * Mayfly datalogger: [EnviroDIY Link](https://www.envirodiy.org/product/envirodiy-mayfly-data-logger/)
 * CR1220 battery: [DigiKey Link](https://www.digikey.com/en/products/detail/panasonic-bsg/CR1220/269740?s=N4IgTCBcDaIA4AYDMSC0A7AJiAugXyA)